cloudbypass/cloudbypass.github.com/docs/us-en/nodejs_sdk.md

 }
 ```

-### About redirection issues
+### About Redirection Issues

-When using the SDK to initiate a request, the redirection operation is automatically handled without manual processing.
-The redirection response will also consume credits.
+When making requests with the SDK, redirection is automatically handled, and manual handling is not required.
+Redirect
+responses will also consume credits.